Compare low fee, low rate, rewards, frequent flyer credit cards, an exclusive offer from ANZ and find the card that suits your needs.

 Frequent flyer credit cards

 These credit cards reward you with Qantas Points when you make an eligible purchase.
-You get a Visa card and an American Express card.
-While the Visa card will be accepted more widely than the American Express, the AMEX card will has a higher earn rate.
 You can redeem these points for flights with Qantas and its partners, accommodation with hotel partners, car hire and products ranging from fashion and beauty to tech and entertainment from the Qantas Store.
-These cards also come with other travel-centric features such as up to 75,000 bonus points and complimentary international travel insurance.
+These cards also come with other travel-focused features such as up to 75,000 bonus Qantas Points and complimentary international travel insurance

 Student credit cards